acmoles/portfolio/portfolio/projects/ecosia.md

 </Content-FreeSection>

 </template>
 </Content-ModalLink> is a fork of the Chromium browser.
 The advantage is a ready&#8209;made and familiar browsing experience.
 But the drawback is the enormous time investment required to keep it up-to-date.
 I facilitated a design thinking process with developers to identify ways we might accelerate the update process and then supported them by slicing the work and establishing milestones.
-In both cases my technical background was an invaluable asset which enabled me to participate in discussions and offer meaningful leadership.
+In both cases my technical background was a valuable asset which enabled me to participate in discussions and offer meaningful leadership.
 </p>

 <template slot="aside">